Our products

 • Skrei (seasonal fresh) is an exceptional product.

-• Good general fisheries management.
+• Good overall fisheries management.

 Disadvantages